sccn/sccn.github.io/workshops/EEGLAB_2017_Aspet.md

 EEGLAB wiki tutorial to the sample dataset which you can freely download.

-<b>Registration:</b> <font color="red">Workshop is full</font>.
+<b>Registration:</b> <span style="color: red">Workshop is full</span>.

-Participants from French laboratories must also download this [form](https://sccn.ucsd.edu/githubwiki/files/2017inscriptioneeglab.pdf) and send it to theaddress on the form (otherwise discounted registration may be denied).
+Participants from French laboratories must also download this [form](https://sccn.ucsd.edu/githubwiki/files/2017inscriptioneeglab.pdf) and send it to theaddress on the form
+ (otherwise discounted registration may be denied).

 Relevant reading material
 -------------------------